-Zoritza Kiresiewa joined Ecologic Institute as a Researcher.
-Her work focuses on climate change adaptation and the bio-based economy.
-Her further interests include development policy, land management and desertification.
+Dr. Zoritza Kiresiewa works as a Senior Fellow in the fields of bioeconomy and sustainable development at Ecologic Institute.
+Her other research interests include international development, climate adaptation and land management.
+Dr. Zoritza Kiresiewa coordinates the European research activities at Ecologic Institute.
 A native Bulgarian speaker, she is fluent in German and English and has a good knowledge of Russian.

-Zoritza Kiresiewa studied Geography at the Freie Universität Berlin (Germany).
-The main subjects of her studies were environmental protection and development policy.
-She is currently pursuing her PhD at Freie Universität in Berlin.
-Her doctoral thesis focuses on issues such as land management, the development of livelihood and climate change adaptation strategies at the local level and the promotion of sustainable resource use by development organisations in Mongolia.
+Dr. Zoritza Kiresiewa studied geography at the Free University of Berlin (FU Berlin) with a focus on development policy and environmental protection.
+Her doctoral thesis examined land management, the development of livelihood and climate adaptation strategies at the local level as well as the promotion of sustainable resource use by development organizations in Mongolia.